⚡️ Gatekeeper Expert: Team Contracts ⚡️

 Configuration

-💡 This following tasks will involve adding a new Custom Data field to act as a "Workflow Status indicator"
+Part 1 - Adding a new Custom Data field to act as a "Workflow Status indicator"

-Adding the Custom Field
+Part 1 - Adding the Custom Field

 Step 1) Head to Settings > Configuration > Custom Data